-The NFL regular season produced plenty of shock results and storylines and no doubt there will be more to come throughout the playoffs.
+Fans of NFL betting know the regular season produced plenty of shock results and storylines and no doubt there will be more to come throughout the playoffs.
 Winning is all that matters now.
 Lose and the season is over.
 We look at who is most likely to represent the AFC and NFC in Super Bowl LVI in Los Angeles on February 13.

 The wait for a repeat Super Bowl continues after the defending champions Buccaneers lost 30-27 at home to the Rams in the Divisional round of games.
 There is a chance the 49ers and Bengals meet in the title game for the third time.
 San Francisco, with legendary quarterback Joe Montana under center, won Super Bowl XVI by five points and XXIII by four points.